A risk factor is something that increases your likelihood of getting a disease or condition.

 It is possible to develop melanoma with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing melanoma.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

 Melanoma has been linked with exposure to ultraviolet (UV) radiation.
-Therefore, exposing your skin to UV rays from the sun or tanning lamps increases your odds of developing melanoma.
-People who live in sunny climates are exposed to more sunlight.
-People who live at high altitudes, where the sunlight is strongest, are exposed to more UV radiation.
+Exposing your skin to UV rays from the sun or tanning lamps increases your odds of developing melanoma.
+People who live in sunny climates or high altitudes have greater risk than others.
 Blistering sunburns, even as a child, also increase the risk of developing melanoma.

-People with certain occupations are also at higher risk due to their exposure to UV radiation.
+Certain occupations also put increase the risk of UV radiation exposure.
 Some examples include construction workers, road crews, harbor masters, electrical fitters, and telephone wire repair employees.

 Most people who develop melanoma tend to burn rather than tan when exposed to sunlight.
-These people tend to have fair skin, freckles, red or blonde hair, or blue eyes.
+Those who burn tend to have fair skin, freckles, red or blond hair, or blue eyes.
+As a result, Caucasians are at a higher risk for melanoma than other ethnicities like those of African, Hispanic, or Asian descent.

 5/18/2015 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/topics/dmp~AN~T115302/Melanoma: Perez-Gomez B, Pollán M, Gustavsson P, Plato N, Aragones N, Lopez-Abente G. Cutaneous melanoma: hints from occupational risks by anatomic site in Swedish men.
 Occup Environ Med.
 2004;61(2):117-126.